Social media … some hate it, some love or if you’re anything like me, it’s a bit of both.

 - Research travel ideas, recipes, DIY projects and more.
 I love to use Pinterest for travel planning and Facebook for dining recommendations.

 For these reasons, I feel that social media adds enough value to my life that I don’t want to let go completely.
 Instead, I think there’s an alternative to taking a complete digital detox.

 Because whether you love it, hate it or fall somewhere in-between—ultimately, social media is a tool.
 Instead of giving it up, we can make an intentional choice about the role it plays in our lives.

 How to Consume Social Media Mindfully

 Here are some simple tips that will help change the way you scroll.

 BE HONEST ABOUT HOW SOCIAL MEDIA MAKES YOU FEEL

-Consider why this is—sometimes it’s the source of information but other times our feelings are a reflection of what’s going on in our lives right now.
+Consider why this is—sometimes it’s the source of information, but other times our feelings are a reflection of whatever’s going on in our lives right now.

 SET YOUR INTENTION BEFORE GOING ONLINE